hongyuewang/seg4105_playground/lab07/README.md

 # Stand-up notes

 Recently, I have worked on various stories.
 Firstly, I fixed the longstanding issue of the sidebar cutting off when the application is scrolled down.
 I have fixed the flow of the web application when the user is signed out, directing them to the sign in page if they try to access any restricted pages.
 Furthermore, I have created the base files for the Electron desktop application and is working on the routing.
+Afterwards, I will integrate all existing pages from the web app.
 I will keep working on those tasks and I do not have any blockers.

 # Hill chart